Game-Based Learning vs. Gamification: What’s the Difference?

 Basically, Classcraft is an experience, and it works like this:

-Teachers deploy their own learning materials that they’ve created—think worksheets, quizzes, and videos—as different destination points within a “Quest.”
-Students work through these materials to advance through the Quests at their own pace.
+On their side, students work through these materials to advance through the Quests at their own pace.
 As they complete their work, they travel across a map, from one end of an island to another.

-A Classcraft quest, which employs gamification rather than GBL.
+A Classcraft quest, which employs gamification rather than game-based learning.

 This is a fun way to visualize progress, and it uses the principles of an adventure game to capture students’ interest while they learn.
 That’s gamification.